Paczesiowa/hsenv/README.md

 Q: Can I use multiple environments in the same directory (e.g. to test my project against different ghc versions)?
 A: Yes, just use different names for all the environments.

+Q: Can I share one cabalized project directory among multiple environments (e.g. build cabalized project in the same dir using different environments)?
+A: Yes. hsenv also overrides cabal with a wrapper, that will force using different builddirs, so there shouldn't be even any recompilation between different environments.